-Part 2:
+Part 2: Schedules

-Schedules

-1. Permits to Dam or Divert Water
+1. Permits to dam or divert water

-This Schedule relates to section 14 of the Act.
+This Schedule relates to section 14 of the Resource Management Act 1991.
 It does not include damming or diverting water in the coastal marine area.

-There is no state of the environment monitoring charge as the Council's SOE programme does not measure the effects of this activity.
+There is no state of the environment monitoring charge as Greater Wellington's SOE programme does not measure the effects of this activity.